 Wrinkle creams: Your guide to younger looking skin

-If you're looking for a face-lift in a bottle, you probably won't find it in OTC wrinkle creams.
+If you're looking for a face-lift in a bottle, you probably won't find it in nonprescription wrinkle creams.
 The benefits of these products are usually only slight.

 Common ingredients in anti-wrinkle creams